 Most interesting landmarks of Marshall Islands

 - Bikini Lagoon – Bikini Atoll.
 Unusual, eerie place.
-This lagoon was used as a ship graveyard after the World War II and then – as a test location for many tests of nuclear bombs.
+This lagoon was used as a ship graveyard after World War II and then – as a test location for many tests of nuclear bombs.
 Now the many sunken ships in the lagoon are radioactive but the undisturbed lagoon is full with life and very interesting for divers.

 - Bokak Atoll lagoon – Bokak Atoll (Taongi Atoll).
 The lagoon of this atoll is 0.9 m higher than the surrounding sea.
-The wind brings in a new seawater and the water pours out of the lagoon through a narrow channel.
-Unusual feature of this remote, pristine atoll is a 10 – 15 cm high, massive rim formed by algae and enclosing the shores of the coral patches in the lagoon.
+The wind brings in new seawater and the water pours out of the lagoon through a narrow channel.
+An unusual feature of this remote, pristine atoll is a 10 – 15 cm high, massive rim formed by algae and enclosing the shores of the coral patches in the lagoon.

 - Bravo crater – Bikini Atoll.
 The 2 km wide and 75 m deep crater was created by the blast of Castle Bravo hydrogen bomb in 1954.
 This 15 MT blast created significant radioactive contamination.
-In this same place more nuclear tests have taken place.
+In this same place, more nuclear tests have taken place.

 - Ivy Mike test site – northern part of Enewetak Atoll.
-A site where took place the first successful test of hydrogen bomb in 1952.
+A site where took place the first successful test of a hydrogen bomb in 1952.
 This giant blast evaporated Elugelam Island, creating a crater with 1.9 km diameter.
 Another nuclear bomb was detonated in this crater in 1956.

-- Laura settlement and graveyard in Majuro islet, Majuro Atoll is one of the few excavated ancient settlements in Marshall Islands.
-The archaeological heritage in Marshall Islands is rather scarce, although the islands are inhabited for some 2,000 years.
+- Laura settlement and graveyard in Majuro islet, Majuro Atoll is one of the few excavated ancient settlements in the Marshall Islands.
+The archaeological heritage in the Marshall Islands is rather scarce, although the islands are inhabited for some 2,000 years.

 - Likiep Atoll.
-In this atoll is located the highest point in Marshall Islands, located 11 m above the sea level.
+In this atoll is located the highest point in the Marshall Islands, located 11 m above the sea level.
 It is amazing that a country with such a high number of islands is devoid of any hills.